Provision and Opportunities

 Pupils who use BSL receive weekly sessions, both in small groups and on a 1:1 basis, with the Deaf Instructor in order to develop their signing skills.
 The Deaf Instructor also has a key role in supporting BSL users within the mainstream class.

-In addition, the ARC regularly puts on performances for the school and visitors.
+In addition, the Resourced Provision regularly puts on performances for the school and visitors.
 All pupils are involved in rehearsals, in some cases assisting with the writing of scripts, and then in the final performance.
 The feedback we get from other pupils and staff, as well as visitors, is always fantastic.
 The pupils really enjoy the whole experience and their confidence and skills are clear for all to see.

 As a result of our involvement with Music and the Deaf, our pupils often attend workshops where they have an opportunity to extend their learning and meet other pupils from different schools.
+They have also taken part in a number of concerts at local venues including Bradford Cathedral and St Georges Hall.

 Educational visits are seen as an important extension of the both the curriculum and the wider aspects of learning in order to provide ‘real-life’ experiences for our pupils.